rapsoj/crop-yield-estimate/final-submission/README.md

 <br />

 **How to run**:
+1) Set up conda environment: in Terminal, run:
+    - cd /Users/yourname/Downloads/crop-yield-estimate-OxfordGroup
-Environment: conda environment.yml file
+    - conda env create -f environment.yml

-The only thing to do is running the submission.ipynb notebook in the pipeline folder, after replacing the path files in the first cell:
+2) Run the submission.ipynb notebook in the pipeline folder, after replacing the path files in the first cell:
     - os.chdir('/Users/yourname/Downloads/crop-yield-estimate-OxfordGroup/')
     - sys.path.insert(0, '/Users/yourname/Downloads/crop-yield-estimate-OxfordGroup/pipeline')

 **The expected runtime is around 3 minutes** (for a 2020 laptop with 8Gb RAM, Processor: AMD Ryzen 5 3500u, Graphic card: AMD Radeon vega 8 graphics)
 - note: due to the nature of the models we used (XGBoost, LightGBM and CatBoost), the predictions will slightly vary with every run.
 Unfortunately, setting a seed does not allow for exact reproducibility, but the RMSE should be fairly stable.